TiwariNikitaS/EmoWell/README.md

 - Frontend:
   - HTML, CSS, JavaScript
   - Chart.js library for interactive charts
+  - Bootstrap for styling

 - Backend:
   - Spring Boot framework with Java
   - MySQL database for data storage
   - Spring Data JPA for object-relational mapping
+  - OpenAI API for data analysis

 ## Setup and Installation

 1. Clone the repository:
 2. Frontend:
-- Open the `input.html` file in a web browser.
+- Open the `UI\input.html` file in a web browser.
 - Change the constant `api_base_url` in `app.js` and `dashboard.js` if the API application port is different

 3. Backend:
-- Import the backend project into an IDE (e.g., IntelliJ, Eclipse, STS).
+- Import the `emoWell_api` project into an IDE (e.g., IntelliJ, Eclipse, STS).
 - Set up the MySQL database and configure the database connection in `application.properties`.
 - Set the api-key (api.key) for ChatGPT api acess in `application.properties`
 - Run the Spring Boot application.